 Mangroves are critical for climate adaptation and mitigation.
 Globally, mangroves protect more than 18 million people and lessen the flood damage to coastal properties and assets by more than US$ 82 billion a year.
 At the same time, mangroves provide enormous mitigation benefits, storing up to 10 times more carbon on a per-area basis than terrestrial forests.
 However, mangroves are in decline; approximately half of the world’s mangroves have been lost in the last 50 years.

-Mangrove conservation and restoration has typically been financed by governments and local communities, limiting its scale.
-RISCO seeks to create new revenue streams for mangrove conservation and restoration by a) incorporating mangroves’ risk reduction value into insurance product pricing and b) monetizing the climate mitigation value of mangroves through blue carbon credits.
+The coastal protection and carbon storage benefits provided by mangroves are still underrecognized and often considered ‘free’ ecosystem services.
+RISCO seeks to create new revenue streams for mangrove conservation and restoration by incorporating mangroves’ risk reduction value into insurance products and monetizing the climate mitigation value of mangroves through blue carbon credits.

 News & Events

 Investors launch new solutions for climate action targeting blue carbon, clean energy access, sustainable agriculture, and sustainable cities in developing countriesOctober 2, 2019

 New York, 2 Oct 2019 – Today, the Global Innovation Lab for Climate Finance announced the endorsement and launch of six innovative financial instruments for climate-related projects in developing countries.
 The Lab, an initiative of over 60 public and private investors and institutions, accelerates much-needed investment solutions to support developing countries to meet their climate […]